 Evaluation of the CRC-P Program

-We evaluate the specific grant activity and CRC program as a whole.
+We evaluate your specific grant activity and the Cooperative Research Centres (CRC) Program as a whole.
 We base this on information you provide to us and that we collect from various sources.

 1.1.
 Introduction